 Nationally, mayor-council governments have been classified as either "strong-mayor" or "weak-mayor" types depending upon the degree of executive authority that is concentrated in the office of mayor.
 In Washington the state legislature basically provided for the "strong-mayor" type of mayor-council government except that mayors in towns do not have the authority to veto ordinances.
 By the time of statehood in 1889, there were 32 cities in Washington operating under the mayor-council form of government.
 From that time the number of cities operating under this form steadily increased, to 190 in 1920 and 208 by 1940, becoming the most popular form of government among Washington cities, particularly among those cities and towns under 5,000 population.

-Progressive Reform Movement
+Progressive Reform Movement Explores New Alternatives

 On the national scene, the progressive reform movement of the early 1900s resulted in the development of two new forms of government, the commission form and the council-manager form.
 Concerned with the excesses of "political machines" operating in many of the country's cities and dissatisfied with the poor quality of municipal services, government reformers of this period sought to improve city government by removing politics from administration and by introducing the values of efficiency and professionalism borrowed from the model of America's successful business organizations.

-Initially introduced at Galveston, Texas in 1901in response to a devastating natural disaster, the commission form was the first major alternative to the mayor-council form and was widely adopted in the United States during the early 1900s.
+Initially introduced at Galveston, Texas in 1901 in response to a devastating natural disaster, the commission form was the first major alternative to the mayor-council form and was widely adopted in the United States during the early 1900s.
 The commission form featured a small council whose members functioned collectively as the city legislative body and individually as city department heads.
 In theory, combining executive and legislative responsibility in one small elected body was supposed to result in increased political accountability and a more efficient and responsive city government.